Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

 How invoice financing works and how much it costs

 - Lines of credit.
-Business lines of credit give you revolving access to funding up to an approved limit for up to 10 years or more.
+Business lines of credit give you revolving access to funding up to an approved credit limit for a period of usually 10 years.
 You pay interest only on what you borrow to cover day-to-day expenses or needs that arise when your business temporarily slows.
+You typically only have to pay the minimum payment each month – which can help free up cash flow.

 - Short-term business loans.
-In a pinch, a short-term business loan might help you cover immediate payroll expenses or other cash flow gaps in as little as a day.
-But fast cash comes at a steep price, the result of heavy fees and high interest rates.
-Consider this option only if you’re certain you can repay them quickly.
+In a pinch, a short-term business loan might help you cover immediate payroll expenses or other cash flow gaps with access to funding in as little as one day.
+But fast cash comes at a steep price: You’ll likely be saddled with high fees and high interest rates.
+Consider this option only if you’re certain you can repay the loan on time and in full.

 Benefits and drawbacks of payroll funding